After paying to have your nails expertly done, you leave the salon and that’s it until your next appointment, right? Not exactly.

 Maintaining your manicure (or pedicure) requires a little bit of work from you once you get home.
 By doing a little at-home maintenance, you can get the most out of the service that you’ve just paid for and your manicure or pedicure will continue to look fabulous for weeks!

-Nail lacquer (traditional nail polish), gel polish and other nail enhancements (like acrylic and hard gel overlays or extensions) become hard once dried or set and are unable to flex as much as your natural nails do when they become wet.
-Constant expansion and contraction of your natural nail is what causes cracking and chipping in your nail polish and can also lead to lifting, especially if you have hard gel or acrylic enhancements.
-It can also cause your natural nails to become brittle, resulting in breaks or frequent tears and is one of the reasons why I do not provide “wet” manicure or pedicure services.
-Applying gel polish or enhancements to a swollen nail plate will only result in lifting or chipping once the natural nail dries out and your manicure or pedicure won’t last very long.
+Nail lacquer (traditional nail polish), gel polish and other nail enhancements (like acrylic, hard gel and PolyGel overlays or extensions) become hard once dried or set and are unable to flex as much as your natural nails do when they become wet.
+Constant expansion and contraction of your natural nail is what causes cracking and chipping in your nail polish and can also lead to lifting, especially if you have enhancements.
+This constant expansion and contraction can cause your natural nails to become brittle, resulting in breaks or frequent tears and is one of the reasons why I do not provide “wet” manicure or pedicure services.
+Applying gel polish or enhancements to a swollen, damp nail plate will only result in lifting or chipping once the natural nail dries out and your manicure or pedicure won’t last very long.

 Use Cuticle Oil daily, preferably morning and night.
 Cuticle Oil helps to keep the skin around your nails, your cuticles and your nail bed hydrated, nourished and flexible, which in turn promotes a healthy natural nail underneath your nail polish or enhancement.
 It also helps to keep your gel polish from becoming brittle and chipping.
-I do stock Dadi’Oil by Famous Names, which is a great cuticle oil to use daily as it can also help diminish the appearance of any minor damage that your nails may have, so please remember to purchase a bottle when you come in for your next appointment.
-If you already have a 3.75ml bottle and you do run out, bring in the empty bottle for a discounted refill!
+I do stock Dadi’Oil by Famous Names, which is a great cuticle oil to use daily, and you’re welcome to purchase a bottle when you come in for your next appointment.
+If you already have a 3.75ml bottle and you do run out, bring in the empty bottle for a discounted refill.

 If one of your nails happens to break, file it into a symmetrical shape as soon as possible to prevent further damage or tearing.
-This may mean that you have one nail that is shorter than the others, but rather that than than catching your nail on something and having it tear further or risk doing permanent damage to your nail bed, especially if the tear is low.
+This may mean that you have one nail that is shorter than the others, but rather a short nail than than catching it on something and having it tear further or even risk doing permanent damage to your nail bed, especially if the tear is low.

-Make sure that you file down any rough edges on your nails as soon as they appear as this will help prevent your polish from chipping or cracking.
-Filing your nails should not damage your gel polish or enhancements, but it will break the seal on the free edge and your polish may begin lifting.
-If your polish or enhancements do begin to lift and start to come off, please make an appointment to see me as soon as possible, even if its for a single nail repair.
+Filing any rough edges or torn nails should not damage your gel polish or enhancements, but it will break the seal on the free edge and your polish may begin lifting.
+If your polish or enhancements do begin to lift or peel, please make an appointment to see me as soon as possible, even if its for a single nail repair.
 Please don’t be tempted to pick at or peel off the polish or enhancements, as this will damage your natural nails.
 It is possible for you to pull off layers of your natural nail along with the polish or enhancement and this can result in irreversible damage to your natural nails, leaving them paper-thin and soft.

-Always treat your nails with care!
+Always treat your nails with care.
 Use the handle of a teaspoon to lift and open pull-tab cans, use the side of your hand or your fingertips (not your nails) to open cupboard doors or the fridge and never remove staples from paper with your nails.
 Be conscious of your hands and nails, especially if you have enhancements, as your nails will be longer than you’re used to and it may take you a few days to adjust.
 Try not to repeatedly tap or drum your enhancements on hard surfaces, as much as you may like the sound, the little vibrations created by doing this will cause your enhancements to start separating and lifting, this may also lead to long-term damage of your natural nails.